icipe-official/vectoratlas-software-code/docs/SMG/08-deployment.md

 ssh -i {certificate pem file here} vectoratlasadmin@20.87.47.170
 ```

+The certificate and other credentials are stored in the Hybrid Intelligence Notes Project Database under technical notes for the project.
+ICIPE ICT also maintains access to the system.

 ## Configuring the base machine
 Once logged into a new virtual machine some basic software for the environment needs to be installed.
 These include git:
 ```